godspeedelbow/React/documentation/lesson-plans/W1-lesson-plan.md

   * Get started with Create React App
   * Change component, add component
 * Components, JSX and composition
+  * Show example of how a page is composed
 * Homework: about (you) page